thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/Documentation/Arcade Machine + Games/Meeting Minutes/T1-2022/MM_GameTeam_6thAugust.md

 It is required that two documents be submitted via Ontrack for tasks 4.1P, 4.2C, and 4.3D:

 1. Individual retrospective/progress report,

 2. Evidence.

 In the task 4.4HD, the slides for a presentation of three minutes must be submitted.

-<b>Discussion:</b>
+**Discussion:**

 - discussed level editor and its functionality: when modified and tested between 64x64 cells, 32x32 cells and 16x16 cells 32x32 was found the most appropriate tile size.